 This article will show you how to build a simple AI agent using the ADK (Agent Development Kit) to fetch data from a FASTMCP server.
-We’ll use a FASTMCPClient
+We’ll use a FASTMCPClient to connect to the server and a LlmAgent to intelligently route user requests to a custom tool.

 The provided Python code demonstrates how to create this agent.
 Let’s break it down piece by piece.